 The Takeaway

-If you’re struggling to pay your student loan, or if you feel your interest rate is too high, graduate school loan refinancing could be a way to provide some relief and help you save money.
-The process can replace one or more monthly payments with a single payment that can be for a lower amount, though it may mean you extend the term of the loan and pay more interest over the life of the loan.
+If you’re struggling to pay your student loan or if you feel your interest rate is too high, graduate school loan refinancing could provide some relief and help you save money.
+The process can replace one or more monthly payments with a single payment, potentially for a lower amount, though this may involve extending the term and paying more interest over the life of the loan.
 Refinancing federal loans with a private loan, however, does involve forfeiting federal benefits or protections, so it may or may not be the right choice for you.

 Looking to lower your monthly student loan payment?
 Refinancing may be one way to do it — by extending your loan term, getting a lower interest rate than what you currently have, or both.
 (Please note that refinancing federal loans makes them ineligible for federal forgiveness and protections.
 Also, lengthening your loan term may mean paying more in interest over the life of the loan.)
 SoFi student loan refinancing offers flexible terms that fit your budget.